Schefkin/boilerplate-go-file-starter/README.md

 }
 ```

-so I created a snippet `bp` to help me write that BoilerPlate code.
+so I created a snippet `bp` to help me write that BoilerPlate code(and fill in package and func values and put my cursor at the first line of main function).